tablekat/image-generating-nn/README.md

-# simple nodejs neural network
+# image generating neural network

+(Try it yourself at http://tablekat.net/fun/nnimage/ !!!)

 ... with Stochastic Gradient Descent.
 ... with image related stuff!

 Essentially take an encoded x/y coordinate, and train the neural network on an image to learn what the color should be at that point!